subthaumic/subthaumic.github.io/_projects/clacks.md

 ---
 layout: page
 title: The Clacks
-description: Subscribe to authors and articles on the arxiv (& biorxiv)
+description: Subscribe to authors and articles on the arxiv (& biorxiv) - coming soon
 category: fun
 ---